Phased-Array Laser Power Beaming from Cislunar Space to the Lunar Surface: Laser Transmission Link Budget

 Perturbations are applied individually: (1) wheel-line amplitudes increased by 50\% (raising the narrowband peaks), (2) outer-loop latency increased by 10\,ms (slightly degrading low-frequency rejection), and (3) loop gain reduced by 3\,dB (increasing broadband residuals in both the AOCS and FSM bands).
 Numerical integration of each PSD over 0.1--1000\,Hz yields the total RMS LoS jitter reported in the legend and summarized in Table~\ref{tab:psd_rms}: \mbox{Nominal $=0.090~\mu$rad}, \mbox{$+50\%$ wheel lines $=0.098~\mu$rad}, \mbox{$+10$\,ms latency $=0.090~\mu$rad}, \mbox{$-3$\,dB gain $=0.100~\mu$rad}.
 All cases remain at or below the $0.1~\mu$rad design target, with $0.15~\mu$rad as the conservative upper bound for system budgeting.

-The PSD-based budget meets the $\lesssim 0.1~\mu{\rm rad}$ RMS requirement in NRHO: the RSS without margin is $0.087~\mu {\rm rad}$; with a conservative $25\%$ programmatic margin, the total is $0.109~\si{\micro rad}$.
-The split-band FSM/AOCS control structure maintains gain and phase margins in the presence of microvibration lines and structural modes, and the sensitivity analysis here shows that moderate degradations in wheel-line levels, control-loop latency, or gain still preserve compliance.
+The PSD-based budget meets the $\lesssim 0.1~\mu{\rm rad}$ RMS requirement in NRHO in the nominal case: the RSS without margin is $0.090~\mu {\rm rad}$; with a conservative $25\%$ programmatic margin, the total is $0.113~\mu{\rm rad}$.
+The split-band FSM/AOCS control structure maintains gain and phase margins in the presence of micro-vibration lines and structural modes, and the sensitivity analysis here shows that moderate degradations in wheel-line levels, control-loop latency, or gain still preserve compliance.
 This also supports the development of advanced navigation capabilities for cislunar space, enabling precision navigation and attitude control \cite{Bar-Sever-etal:2024}.